PythonF4DE/lab-work-5/README.md

 # lab-work-5
-Repo with lab work 5 for teamwork purposes
+In my fifth lab work for programming I had to create class fish that takes a few arguments and create class aquarium for adding fish and returning 3 biggest fish